2015 Hanoi - From Indochine to Indochic

 Let me take you to Hanoi.
 The future has just begun.

-VietinBank Tower, a 68-story project (1191 ft) designed by British firm Foster + Partners in Hanoi is growing (until 2015).
-German architectural firm GMP has designed a freestanding museum in the midst of an artificial park landscape.
-It looks as if an UFO has landed.
+The new skyline of Hanoi is dominated by VietinBank Tower, a 68-story project (1191 ft) designed by British firm Foster + Partners.
+The German architectural firm GMP has designed a freestanding museum in the midst of an artificial park landscape.
+The capital of Hanoi expands its historical roots into an even richer future.

 However, the city is still described as Asia’s most Asian city.
 Hanoi has developed its own "chic".
-Over the past 15 Years I have seen its most famous hotel Metropole growing from "being restored" into a very special luxury hotel, full of vibrant life, the social hub of the modern, young capital of Vietnam.
+Since the 1990s I have observed its most famous hotel Metropole growing from "being restored" into a very special luxury hotel, full of vibrant life, the social hub of the modern, young capital of Vietnam.

 In the book you also find the story of "The Vietnamese at the Ritz", a politically important anecdote from Ho Chi Minhs life in Paris.
 And meet Dan Sweeny, an American in Asia.
 He was one of the first great hotel poster illustrators.